kerimoyle/cellml-specification/src/reference/informative/informB9_reset1.rst

       Understanding reset elements

     Resets are a new addition to CellML in version 2.0, and their intention is to allow the user to specify how and when discontinuities can exist in variable values throughout the solution.
-    A reset lets you do just that: reset a variable to a totally different value, restart a timer, flip a switch, take a step, start again.
+    A reset lets you set a variable to a totally different value, restart a timer, flip a switch, take a step, start again.
     In order to work, a reset needs to know some information:

     - **Which variable's value do you want to change?**